Manual Route Planning: Is It Still Relevant?

 Step 2: Prioritize deliveries

-Step 3: Study of maps
+Step 3: Study maps

 With the information at hand, manual route planners typically refer to maps, or printed materials to visualize the geography and road networks.
 They analyze the available routes, considering factors such as distance, and potential obstacles.